 Beneficial nematodes applications are used to effectively reduce white grub infestations.
-Nematode applications are most effective when the grub larvae are very young and sensitive.
-Optimal application timing is late summer into early fall when the white grub is most vulnerable.
-Click here for more information about Nematode Grub Control.
+Nematode Grub Control applications are most effective when the grub larvae are very young and sensitive.
+Optimal application timing is late Summer into early Fall, when the white grub is most vulnerable.